 The supply chain provisions contained within the Drug Quality and Security Act (DQSA)—themselves known as the Drug Supply Chain Security Act (DSCSA)—mark a significant achievement by Congress and the industry to protect the U.S. pharmaceutical supply chain from criminals.
 It is the first completed attempt since 1987 when the Prescription Drug Marketing Act (PDMA) was enacted by Congress and signed by President Ronald Reagan.
 In comparison, the provisions of the DSCSA are much more detailed and extensive than the PDMA and they read as if they were heavily influenced by people who solidly understand the scale and complexity of the legitimate supply chain.
 Which, they were, based on the contribution of the Pharmaceutical Distribution Security Alliance (PDSA)—made up of key stakeholders in the supply chain—in their development.
 That should ensure that the industry will be able to adopt the technology and process modifications necessary to meet the new law on time.

 But will all this also lead to true protection of the supply chain from criminal activities?
 Will the DSCSA portion of the DQSA end up presenting new and insurmountable barriers against criminals who game the supply chain to their advantage and thereby putting patients at risk?
 These are the true measures of the success of this type of legislation.
 How can we know if the DSCSA will have these positive affects?
-Read the rest of this entry »
+Continue reading How the DQSA Will–And Won’t–Protect The Supply Chain, Part 1→

 On November 27, 2013 President Barack Obama signed the Drug Quality and Security Act of 2013 (DQSA) into law (see “It’s Official, President Obama Signs H.R.
 3204, DQSA, Into Law“).
 That act has many provisions, but one is to preempt all existing and future state pharmaceutical serialization and pedigree laws like those that previously existed in California and Florida.
 Because of the preemption language contained within the DQSA, the information contained within many previous RxTrace essays is now obsolete.
 Some essays are entirely obsolete and some are only partially obsolete.
 This is because many of these essays contain ideas and discussion about topics that will also apply to the new federal law in almost the same way that they applied to the California and/or other state laws that are now inoperative.
 In those cases, the ideas and discussion are not obsolete, only their application to the state law(s) is now obsolete.